-^{} Indicates number of readings taken during May and June combined.
+Number above bars indicates number of readings taken during May and June combined.

 Historically, Wolverton Creek experiences high flow in May.
 The creek was monitored by Water Survey Canada between 1965 and 1971.
-The current program has been monitoring flow for 11 non consecutive years.
+The current program has been monitoring flow for 13 non consecutive years.
 Years 2002 - 2006 were not monitored.
-It appears that May, 2007 and 2013 and 2014 were relatively high flow years when compared with 2015.
+May and June for years 2016 and 2017 appear within normal range compared to 2000 - 2015 and high when compared with 1968 through 1971.